PySimpleSQL/pysimplesql/README.md

 # Map our controls
 # Note that you can map any control to any Table/field combination that you would like.
-# The {Table}.{field} naming convention is only necessary if you want to use the auto-mapping functionality of PySimpleSQL!
+# The {Table}.{field} naming convention is only necessary if you want to use the auto-mapping functionality of pysimplesql!
 db.map_control(win['Restaurant.name'],'Restaurant','name')
 db.map_control(win['Restaurant.location'],'Restaurant','location')
 db.map_control(win['Restaurant.fkType'],'Type','pkType')